The 100-year-old Protestant Church with the Rooster on top.

 Leksula, Buru by day

 We were initially heading for Ambon, but when the wind turned east, we changed course and headed north to Buru.
-The thought of another day without sailing was enough to trigger the annoyance as with which we tend to motor.
-We can get exceptionally grumpy when the sails hang slack, and the fumes reek.
+The thought of another day without sailing was enough to trigger the annoyance with which we tend to motor.
+We can get exceptionally grumpy when the sails hang slack and the fumes reek.
+We took Australia for granted.

 But no matter how dull you think a passage might be, something unexpected always happens.